 To maintain cooling efficiency the door must seal completely on all four sides along the door gaskets.
 Frequent frost build up or reduced cooling are indicators of air leaks around the doors.
 Place a strip of paper the size of a dollar bill between the flange and door gasket.
 Close the door and pull the paper out.
 There should be a light frictional drag indicating proper seal.
 Should the paper feel loose, the gasket is not sealing well.
-Contact your dealer or service center
+If the gasket isn't sealing properly, contact your dealer or service center to correct the seal of the door.